PricingFrontier/python-for-pricing-course/docs/index.md

 ## [Chapter 0: Overview](./0.
 Overview/index.md)

 Understand why Python is a powerful tool for pricing teams.
-This chapter introduces the core motivations for adopting Python - from automation and reproducibility to innovation and collaboration - and outlines how this course is structured to support different experience levels.
+This chapter introduces the core motivations for adopting Python - from automation and reproducibility to innovation and collaboration.

 ## [Chapter 1: Principles](./1.
 Principles/index.md)